t8rohman/conjoint-analysis/README.md

 ## About this Library

-This library is used to calculate part worth from conjoint analysis and the extended self-rating score.
-Please see the docs to check some examples in Jupyter notebook file.
+This library is utilized to compute the part worth from conjoint analysis and the extended self-rating score.
+For detailed examples, please refer to the docs folder and check out some examples provided in the Jupyter notebook file.